-Whether you’re an entrepreneur setting out on a new venture or an established business hoping to grow, the word on everyone’s mind heading in to 2021 is: “recovery”.
+Whether you’re an entrepreneur setting out on a new venture or an established business hoping to grow, the word on everyone’s mind heading into the year is: “recovery”.

 But even as we start thinking about the possible return to normality, we have to face the fact that the business world will have changed for good, and so must your marketing strategy.

 In this compact guide, we’re offering you 21 tips to help guide your marketing plans for 2022.
 Incorporating these ideas into your strategy will not only help you grow, but also make your business more resilient in the face of future challenges.

 1. Expand online

 If 2020 has taught us anything, it’s that online businesses have a built-in resilience to crises which traditional brick-and-mortar businesses do not.

 This means that our first tip is our most simply: expand your online presence.

 You may already be online, but there’s always new space to grow into.
 In the near future, you might decide you want to:

 - Expand into new social media platforms